Skip to main content

 Test at home

-Order a test and post kit from Sexual Health Wales.
+Order a test and post kit from Sexual Health Wales, or collect one from one of a number of community venues across North Wales.

 Useful websites and resources